 USA Diversity Visa Lottery 2026: Guide to the Green Card Lottery

-The Diversity Immigrant Visa (DV) Program, also called the Green Card Lottery, gives residents of countries with low immigration the limited opportunity to immigrate to the United States permanently without any charges.
+The Diversity Immigrant Visa (DV) Program, also known as the Green Card Lottery, offers residents of countries with low immigration rates a limited opportunity to immigrate to the United States permanently without incurring any fees.
 The United States Department of State will award 55,000 diversity visas for FY-2026 (DV-2026).
-This is a step-by-step, detailed guide to the DV-2026 program, from eligibility and application process to timeline and FAQS.
+This is a step-by-step, detailed guide to the DV-2026 program, covering eligibility, application process, timeline, and frequently asked questions (FAQs).

 Learning About the Diversity Visa Program

-The DV Program is established under the Immigration and Nationality Act (INA) to diversify immigration by selecting applicants from countries that have closed or do not have immigration to the United States.
+The DV Program is established under the Immigration and Nationality Act (INA) to diversify immigration by selecting applicants from countries that have limited or no immigration to the United States.
 The DV Program randomly selects yearly applicants based on strict eligibility requirements and provides the facility for them to accept an immigrant visa.
 A computer system will randomly choose DV-2026.

 Eligibility Requirements